svnyasin/sccm_folder_maker_from_csv/README.md

 This small script can read csv files and create folder scheme for collection, application or package automaticly.

-Note: Use csv delimiter ",".
+Note: Use "," as csv delimiter.

 Note: Max 2 subfolder supporting right now.